Midsize Hatchback 1.4l(Volkswagen Golf, Toyota Prius, Honda Civic, etc)

 How much does eating cost in Pahrump, NV?

-How much should I budget for food per month in Pahrump, NV?
+How much does grocery shopping cost per month in Pahrump, NV?

 Is Pahrump, NV a good base for remote workers?